turingschool/lesson_plans/ruby_04-apis_and_scalability/real_time_applications_with_node.markdown

 ## Warm Up

-Last week we learned about pub/sub on the server.
+Previously, we learned about pub/sub on the server.
 Reflect on the following questions before we begin:

 * What are the limitations of using pub/sub to enable communication between the server and the client?
 * How would you implement pub/sub in the browser?